mostafatouny/awesome-theoretical-computer-science/README.md

 - [Aharonov & Vazirani, Is Quantum Mechanics Falsifiable?
 A Computational Perspective on the Foundations of Quantum Mechanics](https://www.researchgate.net/publication/227171743_Is_Quantum_Mechanics_Falsifiable_A_computational_perspective_on_thefoundations_of_Quantum_Mechanics) - It describes how quantum mechanics can be tested in the limit of high complexity regime by extending the usual scientific paradigm to include.
 - [Walter Dean.
 Computational Complexity Theory and the Philosophy of Mathematics](https://academic.oup.com/philmat/article/27/3/381/5613215) - It highlights the significance of complexity theory relative to questions traditionally asked by philosophers of mathematics while also attempting to isolate some new ones.
 - [Stanford Encyclopedia of Philosophy.
 Computational Complexity Theory](https://plato.stanford.edu/entries/computational-complexity/) - The foundations of complexity theory, and its potential significance on philosophy of computer science, philosophy of mathematics and epistemology.
+- [Philip Davis.
+Toward a Philosophy of Computation](https://www.jstor.org/stable/40247755) - Philosophical implication of mathematization and computerization of the world.

 ## Physics